raj-gogri/Xamarin_Neostore/README.md

 ## Synopsis

-This introductory course provides trainee with the opportunity to practice and expereince designing and publishing an android app.
+This introductory course provides trainee with the opportunity to practice and expereince designing and publishing an cross platform app.

 ## Design Reference